CompuTec/processforce-docs/current/user-guide/routings/resources.md

 ### Additional Details Panel

 Issue Whs Code and Receipt Whs Code are CompuTec PDC-related fields.
-CompuTec PDC Production Issue/Receipt options **ADD LINK** are not available if Issue/Receipt Warehouses are not assigned to a specific Resource.
+CompuTec PDC Production Issue/Receipt options are not available if Issue/Receipt Warehouses are not assigned to a specific Resource.
 For a Production Issue, a Bin Location is not required (just a Warehouse has to be assigned) but **for a Production Issue, it is mandatory to choose a Bin Location**.

 <details>
  <summary>Click here to find out how to enble Bin Locations.</summary>